-FUND100 STUDIO FUNDAMENTALS (2 CREDITS)
+FUND100 STUDIO FUNDAMENTALS (3 CREDITS)

-This course emphasizes the use of tools, process and materials in the making of 3D art.
-The class will cover health and safety issues related to sculpture-studio practice.
-Students will learn the safe operation of woodworking and metalworking tools and equipment to fabricate projects.
-The student will demonstrate skills in using materials, tools and studio equipment through a series of articulated projects emphasizing a creative solution to the problem presented. \Studio Fee
+This course emphasizes health and safety as it applies to an active studio practice.
+It covers the safe use of tools and materials that are critical to both 2D and 3D art production.
+Students will learn the safe operation of woodworking and metalworking tools and equipment through a series of articulated projects emphasizing creative problem solving through material and process.
+Studio Fee